ytlzq0228/W0CHP-PiStar-Dash/README.md

 ### Features in Official Pi-Star Which are Intentionally Omitted in `W0CHP-PiStar-Dash`

 * Upgrade notice/nag in header (unnecessary and a hacky implementation).
-This has been replaced by my own unobtrusive and configurable dashboard update notifier; displayed in the upper-right hand side of the top header.
+This has been replaced by my own
+* Custom `BannerH2` (etc.) text options have been removed (added clutter and I never used it).
+Instead, the hostname is displayed in the browser title. unobtrusive and configurable dashboard update notifier; displayed in the upper-right hand side of the top header.
 * "GPS" link in Call Sign column of dashboard (superfluous and unreliable).
 * Selectable Call Sign link to either QRZ.com or RadioID.com (both services